Non-office jobs are very advantageous, as you do not have to go to a particular place every day to work.

 Register on freelance markets

-If you plan on becoming a full-time freelancer, it is important that you register on a few freelance markets to keep a steady income flow.
+If you plan on becoming a full-time freelancer, you must register on a few freelance markets to keep a steady income flow.

-Unlike manual mail pitching, some of these sites actually allow you to set an hourly rate.
+Unlike manual mail pitching, some of these sites allow you to set an hourly rate.

 This is another interesting option from the list of non-office jobs available.